perrit/jira-to-gitlab-migration-scripts/README.md

-Right now this is just a simple Python script to retrieve all the issues from a Atlassian Jira project straight into GitLab using the Jira API and insert those issues together with their comments into a GitLab instance.
+Right now this is just a simple Python script to retrieve all the issues from a Atlassian Jira project straight into GitLab using the Jira API and insert those issues together with their attachments and comments into a GitLab instance.

-Attachments and users are not migrated in the current version.
+Users are not migrated in the current version.
 There is also no attempt made to match Jira users with GitLab users.

 This is meant purely as a once-off for archival purposes.